 While this might seem like more paperwork, the plus of a reverse mortgage counseling session is to make sure you understand the terms of your loan.
 This is important and it helps to make sure that you are making the decision to get a reverse mortgage for all the right reasons.

-Even before you schedule your counseling session, you might want to look at this helpful guide at https://reverse.mortgage/
+Even before you schedule your counseling session, you might want to look at this helpful guide at reverse.mortgage/advantages-disadvantages as it will give you some more background on the key details of these loans.

 You Must Continue to Live in Your Home